German Language Guide

 The small plane comes from Spain and flies to Frankfurt.

-Das kleine Flugzeug kommt von Spain und fliegt nach Frankfurt.
+Das kleine Flugzeug kommt aus Spain und fliegt nach Frankfurt.

 This restaurant is good, but it is expensive.